SalahShallapy/JS-Algorithms-DataStructures-Handbook/Algorithms/Sorting-Algorithms/README.md

 ## Resources

-- You can learn more about Sorting Algorithms from the [slides](https://cs.slides.com/colt_steele/elementary-sorting-algorithms/fullscreen).
+- You can learn more about elementary Sorting Algorithms from this [slides](https://cs.slides.com/colt_steele/elementary-sorting-algorithms/fullscreen) and more about intermediate Sorting Algorithms from this [slides](https://cs.slides.com/colt_steele/intermediate-sorting-algorithms/fullscreen)

 - You can also track time complexity and how the sorting works for all the algorithms using this [tool](https://www.toptal.com/developers/sorting-algorithms).